What you need to know about reconciliation

 - Percentage of Aboriginal people who want to do something more to support reconciliation.

 - Year in which 250,000 people walked across the Sydney Harbour Bridge to support reconciliation.

 Definition: What is reconciliation?

-In Australia, ‘reconciliation’ refers to bringing together Aboriginal people and Torres Strait Islanders and other Australians.
+In Australia, 'reconciliation' refers to bringing together Aboriginal people and non-Aboriginal Australians.

 Reconciliation is not something that one decides to ‘do’ – it is a process, at the end of which there may be reconciliation, but this can never be guaranteed.